-OtherAnotherER circulation patternsER extending beyond the scale of a single storm trackthat involves a coordination between the two storm trackJR are the so-called circumglobal Rossby wave patterns (CRWPs), observed when a single Rossby
+Other circulation patterns extending beyond the scale of a single storm track are the so-called circumglobal Rossby wave patterns (CRWPs), observed when a single Rossby wave extends around a substantial portion of a latitude band (White et al.,

-- 45 wave extends around a substantial portion of a latitude bandJR (White et al., 2021).
-The existence of CRWPs and their differences from more usual Rossby wave packets (RWPs) is an open research question, fueled by the potential role of CRWPs in causing extreme weather events-that can occur if the large-scale flow configuration is conducive to the zonal propagation of Rossby wave packets (RWPs) over long distancesJR.
-Concomitant summer temperature extremes in different regions of the Northern Hemisphere have been linked to the occurrence of slow-movingstationaryJR, amplified, quasi-resonant planetary - 50 Rossby waves (Petoukhov et al., 2013; Coumou et al., 2014; Kornhuber et al., 2017, 2019, 2020; Xu et al., 2021).
+Other circulation patterns extending beyond the scale of a single storm track are the so-called circumglobal Rossby wave patterns (CRWPs), observed when a single Rossby wave extends around a substantial portion of a latitude band (White et al., 2021).
+The existence of CRWPs and their differences from more usual Rossby wave packets (RWPs) is an open research question, fueled by the potential role of CRWPs in causing extreme weather events.
+Concomitant summer temperature extremes in different regions of the Northern Hemisphere have been linked to the occurrence of slow-moving, amplified, quasi-resonant planetary Rossby waves (Petoukhov et al., 2013; Coumou et al., 2014; Kornhuber et al., 2017, 2019, 2020; Xu et al., 2021).
 During boreal winter, on the other hand, CRWPs stretching across the hemisphere feature an interconnection between the Pacific and the Atlantic storm track and an interplay between the polar and the subtropical jet streams (Branstator, 2002; Franzke et al., 2006; Davies, 2015; Harnik et al., 2016).
-In particular, Davies (2015) described how the repeated propagation of a Rossby wave train from the Pacific to the Atlantic storm track, and then back to the Pacific storm track via the subtropical jet stream, shaped - 55 the hemispheric wave pattern during winter 2013/14 causing widespread extreme weather.
+In particular, Davies (2015) described how the repeated propagation of a Rossby wave train from the Pacific to the Atlantic storm track, and then back to the Pacific storm track via the subtropical jet stream, shaped the hemispheric wave pattern during winter 2013/14 causing widespread extreme weather.
 This so-called "weather chain" involved the repeated enhancement of RWPs with the same phase (Röthlisberger et al., 2019) and an interaction between the polar and subtropical jet to ensure circumglobal connectivity, and occurred in conjunction with anomalous North Pacific sea surface temperatures (Wang et al., 2014; Hartmann, 2015).
-In contrast with previous studies, JRDavies (2015) highlighted the contribution of several propagating RWPs to the appearance of the CRWP, by tracing them in a Hovmöller diagramJR.
+In contrast with previous studies, Davies (2015) highlighted the contribution of several propagating RWPs to the appearance of the CRWP, by tracing them in a Hovmöller diagram.